• Home /

 How are real estate taxes calculated?

-Real estate taxes are calculated by multiplying the assessed value of your property by the local tax rate.
+Real estate taxes are calculated by multiplying the assessed value of the property by the local tax rate.

 Can real estate taxes change?

-Yes, real estate taxes can change when there is a reassessment of your property value, or if the local tax rate is adjusted via new or expiring levies.
+Yes, real estate taxes can change when there is a reassessment of the property value, or if the local tax rate is adjusted via new or expiring levies.

 How often do I pay real estate taxes?